Opportunities for High School Students

 Credits: 3

-This is an introductory course to disability studies and provides students with an opportunity to explore the lives of persons with disabilities including families, special needs, diverse characteristics, and lifestyles.
+This is an introductory course to development and inclusive studies and provides student with an opportunity to explore the importance of inclusion in the lives of all persons.

 Hours: 45